sungam3r/SteroidsDI/README.md

 1. Change the design of dependencies so as to satisfy the rules.

 The first method is far from always possible.
-The second method is much easier to implement, although this will lead to a decrease in performance due to the repeated creation of objects that were previously created 1 time.
+The second method is much easier to implement, although this will lead to a decrease in performance due to the repeated creation of objects that were previously created once.
 The third way... well, you understand, life will not become easier.
 So it remains to somehow change the design.
 This project just offers such a way to solve the problem, introducing a number of auxiliary abstractions.
 As many already know